East Side Access

-East Side Access (ESA) is a public works project in New York City that extended the Long Island Rail Road (LIRR) two miles from its Main Line in Queens to a new station under Grand Central Terminal on Manhattan's East Side.
+East Side Access (ESA) is a public works project in New York City that extended the Long Island Rail Road (LIRR) two miles from its Main Line in Queens to the new Grand Central Madison station under Grand Central Terminal on Manhattan's East Side.
 The Metropolitan Transportation Authority (MTA) project was originally scheduled to open in 2009 but was delayed by more than a decade.
-The new station and tunnels opened with limited service to Jamaica station in Queens on January 25, 2023.
-Full service began on February 27.
-The estimated cost of the project rose nearly threefold from US$3.5 billion to US$11.1 billion as of April 2018, making it one of the world's most expensive underground rail-construction projects.
+The new station and tunnels opened with limited service to Jamaica station in Queens on January 25, 2023, before full service began the following month, on February 27.
+The estimated cost of the project rose over threefold from US$3.5 billion to US$11.1 billion as of April 2018, making it one of the world's most expensive underground rail-construction projects.

 The new LIRR terminal contains eight tracks and four platforms in a two-level station 100 ft below street level.
-It was built in conjunction with several other LIRR expansion projects, including an additional track along parts of the Main Line.
+It was built in conjunction with several other LIRR expansion projects, including the construction of a third track along the Main Line between Floral Park and Hicksville.
 The project was intended to remove or reduce the need for subway transfers for a large number of riders with jobs on the east side of Manhattan.
 Previously, the only Manhattan stop for trains from Long Island was Penn Station, on the west side of the island.

 East Side Access was based on transit plans from the 1950s, though an LIRR terminal on Manhattan's East Side was first proposed in 1963.
 The planned LIRR line was included in the 1968 Program for Action of transit improvements in the New York City area.
 Lack of funds prevented the construction of any part of the connection other than the 63rd Street Tunnel under the East River.
 Plans for the LIRR connection were revived in the late 1990s.
 The project received federal funding in 2006, and construction began the following year.
 The tunnels on the Manhattan side were dug from 2007 to 2011, and the connecting tunnels on the Queens side were completed in 2012.
 Afterward, work began on other facilities related to the line, such as new platforms at Grand Central, ventilation and ancillary buildings, communication and utility systems, and supporting rail infrastructure in Queens.
 The project's completion was delayed several times during construction.